adam-weiler/markdown-previewer/README.md

 # Random Quote Machine
-The Front End Libraries - Markdown Previewer project for FCC.
+The Front End Libraries - Markdown Previewer project for freeCodeCamp.

 ## Requirements
 **User Story #1:** I can see a `textarea` element with a corresponding `id="editor"`.